serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ![alt text](https://user-images.githubusercontent.com/1587005/36035218-1c06763c-0d6b-11e8-996b-996243b0975f.png "Serverless and GraphQL Architecture")

-The repository comes in two flavors: API Gateway and Lambda backend, or AppSync backend.
+The repository comes in two flavors: API Gateway + Lambda backend, or AppSync backend.
 (And we're currently working on adding more backend integrations, including [GraphCool Prisma](https://github.com/graphcool/prisma), Druid, MongoDB, and AWS Neptune.)

 **Note:** I’m going to focus on AWS Lambda below, but know that you can use any serverless provider (Microsoft Azure, Google Cloud Functions, etc) with GraphQL.

 ## Let's create a Serverless GraphQL Endpoint

-In this example, we're using `Apollo-Server-Lambda`, designed to quickly get you up and running on AWS Lambda.
+In this example, we're using [`Apollo-Server-Lambda`](https://www.npmjs.com/package/apollo-server-lambda), designed to quickly get you up and running on AWS Lambda.
 Now you might be more familiar with server frameworks such as `Express`, `Koa`, or `Hapi`, and there are Apollo Server plugins for all of these frameworks.
 You can use any of these with Serverless as well, but they each require a little more configuration and adds complexity to the entire setup.
 Also, for monitoring your endpoint, you can integrate the lambda function with `Cloudwatch-metrics`, `AWS X-Ray` or [`Apollo Engine`](https://www.apollographql.com/engine/).

 Some of the main components of building your endpoint are: